 2018.
 Armistice Day.
 A pregnant school teacher on a trip to the battlefields goes AWOL in a wood whilst on a personal mission of remembrance.
 An injured veteran of the Iraq war relives the nightmare of battle.
 A blindfolded soldier wakes up after 100 years to hear the birds singing once more…

 The 306: Dusk is a new piece of music theatre about memory and forgetting, friendship and betrayal, exploring what the Great War means to us today.
 From the 2-minute silence at 11am to dusk that same day, three disparate characters, a string quartet and a choir of voices from the past and present will show how our world is shaped by the war to end all wars.

 The 306: Dusk is co-commissioned with 14-18 NOW, the UK’s arts programme for the First World War centenary and is the concluding part of the 306 Trilogy, following 2016’s premiere The 306: Dawn, and last year’s performances of The 306: Day.

-The 306: Dusk is funded by the Gannochy Trust, and supported by the Forteviot Charitable Trust and The Cross Trust.
+The 306: Dusk is funded by the Gannochy Trust, and supported by The Cross Trust, The Forteviot Charitable Trust, The Jimmie Cairncross Charitable Trust and The Thomson Charitable Trust.

 Join the conversation: #The306